IngeborgArdoe/training/discovery/datamart_part2.md

 	- The expression should read: "*yellowTrip.tripSpeed().average()*"

-##### Average trip speed per PU Community District when Tip amount > $50 using *keep*
+##### Average trip speed per PU Community District when Tip amount > $50, using *keep*
 The *keep* keyword can be used in expressions to make use of subsets.
 Here we want to calculate the Trip speed for Yellow Taxi Trips where the Tip amount exceeded $50.

-- Add a new calculated field to the Yellow Trip data source and name it *"Average Trip speed per PU Community, tip > $50"*
+- Add a new calculated field to the Community District PU data source and name it *"Average Trip speed per PU Community, tip > $50"*
 - Start typing *"yellowTrips."*, this time followed by "*keep(Subsets.)*".
 Notice that the subsets you created appear.
 Choose *tipsAmount__50*
 	- Now, the calculation will only consider yellow taxi trips where the tip amount exceeds $50
 - add another "*.*" to access the properties of the *Yellow Trip* object class.
 As in the previous step, choose *"tripSpeed"*, followed by "*.*" and *average*.
 	- The expression should read: "*yellowTrip.keep(Subsets.tipAmount__50).tripSpeed().average()*"

 ##### Total Average Trip speed using *ignoreContext* #####
 The previous calculated fields have been contextualized: We have calculated the average speed *per* trip, and *per* community district.
-Sometimes we want to ignore the context, for example in order to calculate the total average trip speed.
+Sometimes we want to ignore the context, for example in order to calculate the total average trip speed (aka. "average average trip speed").
 We can do this by using the *ignoreContext* keyword.

-- Add a new calculated field to the Yellow Trip data source and name it *"Total average trip speed"**
+- Add a new calculated field to the Community District PU data source and name it *"Total average trip speed"**
 - Start by typing "*yellowTrip.ignoreContext()*".
-	- The connection between the *Yellow Trip* object class and *Community District PU* is now ignored.
+	- The connection between the *Community District PU* data source and *Yellow Trip* is now ignored.
 Instead, all *Yellow Trip* objects are included in the calcuation
 	- Complete the expression by selecting the *tripSpeed* field, and choosing *average* as accumuluation method
 		- The final expression should read: "*yellowTrip.ignoreContext().tripSpeed().average()*"